 If you only have a day, it's probably used up by now.
-If you're staying longer (and you should), use this guide to plan your getaway and then try these sights:
+If you're staying longer (and you should), then try these sights:

 - Scotty's Castle: A flash flood in 2015 washed out the road to Scotty's Castle.
 It is closed until 2020, according to the National Park Service.
 If you have time after it reopens, take Scotty's Castle Road to visit and find out why it's called Scotty's Castle if Albert Johnson owned it and Scotty lived elsewhere.
 Are the tales of hidden gold mines, shady deals, and general trickery real?
 A living history tour of the Spanish-style home in the desert examines the unusual relationship between a desert rat named Scotty and a Chicago business person that resulted in this improbable structure.
 You can also take tours that go into the basement or out to Death Valley Scotty's cabin.

 - Ubehebe Crater may make you think you've landed on the planet Mars.
 It's not a volcano, but the result of a violent explosion of superheated groundwater, a 2000-foot deep crater that offers photo opportunities and hiking.
 Its name means "windy place" and with good reason.
 A warmer jacket or shirt (zipped or buttoned to keep it from turning into an impromptu sail) will make you more comfortable here.

-There's More To Do at Death Valley - If You Have Time
+There's More to Do - If You Have Time

 These sights will give a brief overview of Death Valley, but there are many more things to see if you have time.

-If you have a four-wheel-drive vehicle or rent one from Farebee's Jeep Rental near The Oasis at Death Valley Resort, you can access some of the park's more remote and unusual features such as The Racetrack with its mysteriously moving stones, along with ghost towns, charcoal kilns, and slot canyons.
+If you have a four-wheel-drive vehicle or rent one from Farrabee's Jeep Rental near The Oasis at Death Valley Resort, you can access some of the park's more remote and unusual features such as The Racetrack with its mysteriously moving stones, along with ghost towns, charcoal kilns, and slot canyons.